Mosques reopen in Saudi Arabia and Jerusalem amid virus woes

-DUBAI, United Arab Emirates (AP) — Tens of thousands of mosques across Saudi Arabia reopened Sunday for the first time in more than two months, but worshipers have been ordered to follow strict guidelines to prevent the spread of the coronavirus as Islam’s holiest site in Mecca remained closed to the public.
+DUBAI, United Arab Emirates (AP) — Tens of thousands of mosques across Saudi Arabia reopened Sunday for the first time in more than two months, with worshipers ordered to follow strict guidelines to prevent the spread of the coronavirus as Islam’s holiest site in Mecca remained closed to the public.

 The Al-Aqsa Mosque in Jerusalem, the third holiest site for Muslims after Saudi Arabia’s Mecca and Medina, also reopened for prayers for the first time since it was closed since mid-March.

-Throngs waited outside the holy site’s gates before it opened early Sunday, with many wearing surgical masks.
+But contrary to assurances by its Islamic Waqf administers that social distancing would be maintained, throngs waited outside the holy site’s gates before it opened early Sunday, with many wearing surgical masks.
 As they were allowed to enter, the faithful stopped to have their temperature measured.
+One inside, though, they prayed in close proximity.

 The mosque was one of Jerusalem’s many holy sites, including the Church of the Holy Sepulcher and the Western Wall, that were restricted to worshipers at the height of Israel’s coronavirus outbreak.
 Throughout that period, worshipers continued to pray in the alleyways outside the mosque.